avocado-framework/avocado/docs/source/WrapProcess.rst

   and  `/long/path/to/make`.

-*  When you use a relative path to a script, it will use the current path of the running avocado program.
+*  When you use a relative path to a script, it will use the current path of the running Avocado program.
-   Example: If I'm running avocado on `/home/user/project/avocado`, then `avocado run --wrapper examples/wrappers/strace.sh datadir`  will set the wrapper to `/home/user/project/avocado/examples/wrappers/strace.sh`
+   Example: If I'm running Avocado on `/home/user/project/avocado`, then `avocado run --wrapper examples/wrappers/strace.sh datadir`  will set the wrapper to `/home/user/project/avocado/examples/wrappers/strace.sh`